First slide

 “The report raised some serious causes for concern.
 It does show an increase in infant death in proximity to the plant.
 It does show a dose response relationship – ie the further from the plant you get the fewer the increased deaths there were.
 I think this is something that can't be ignored.
 It doesn’t actually prove anything, but it does raise some very serious questions which need to be investigated more deeply.
 And we do know that radiation discharge has been associated with cancer in other locations.
 We do know there was a discharge of radioactive materials from Hinkley Point before which could be associated with this and I don’t think it can be ignored".

-French health experts find childhood leukaemias twice as likely near nuclear power stations says a 2012 report (Newsagency Reuters).
-The incidence of leukaemia is twice as high in children living close to French nuclear power plants as in those living elsewhere in the country, a study by French health and nuclear safety experts has found.
 Michael Meacher, as Environment Minister, set up the Committee Examining Radiation Risks of Internal Emitters, an advisory body which looked into the large amount of evidence showing that releasing radioactivity into the environment may be far more dangerous than was previously thought.
 He believed “The true effects of radioactive discharges must be resolved before any commitment to new nuclear power stations is made.”
-Michael Meacher was sacked from his post by Tony Blair in 2003 and no more work was done on this by the Government, despite overwhelming evidence.
+Michael Meacher was sacked from his post by Tony Blair in 2003 and no more work was done on that by the Government, despite overwhelming evidence.

 LDLLR, according to Dr John Gofman, former advisor to the Atomic Energy Commission, is “conducting a war against humanity".